Relocating To Italy

 4. Book all the things

 Once you have the visa we can book what's necessary:

-- We'll agree on a possible arrival date and you'll book your flight.
+- We'll agree on the possible arrival date and you'll book your flight.

 - We will book your hotel for the first month.

-- We will book the appointment in local Prefecture to sign your Blue Card contract.
-We can not guarantee for the date of that appointment but the sooner we'll book, the sooner we'll get it.
+- We will book the appointment in the local Prefecture to sign your Blue Card contract.
+We cannot guarantee the date of that appointment but the sooner we'll book, the sooner we'll get it.

 The day after the appointment (the same day won't work) we'll go together to a local post office to send your request for registration to the immigration offices.

 The Blue Card (and residence permit) will be issued after you will go for your registration, but with the postal receipt we can proceed with your hiring.

 Your hiring will legally begin from the day after you get the receipt.